rbisschops/homeassistant/README.md

 * Zwave:
   * [Aeotec Z-Stick Gen5](https://aeotec.com/z-wave-usb-stick) Z-Wave controller.
   * [Heatit Thermostat](https://www.heatit.com/heating-control/floor-heating-thermostats/heatit-z-wave-thermostat/) Z-Wave thermostat for controlling the electrical heating in one room.
   * [Neo Coolcam sensors](https://www.szneo.com/) Motion sensors and door/window sensors.
-Available at Ali Express for competitive prices.
+Available at AliExpress for competitive prices.
   * [Fibaro smoke sensors](https://www.fibaro.com/en/) The best looking smoke detectors on the market (IMHO).

 * Zigbee:
-  * [Xiaomi Aqara sensors](https://www.aliexpress.com) I use motion sensors, door/window sensors, temp/hum/pressure sensors, a magic cube (nice gadget!) and some buttons.
+  * [Xiaomi Aqara sensors](https://www.aliexpress.com) I use motion sensors, door/window sensors, temp/hum/pressure sensors, vibration sensors, a magic cube (nice gadget!) and some buttons.
 All sensors are connected to Home Assistant (through Zigbee2mqtt)
   * [Philips Hue](https://www2.meethue.com) Philips Hue bulbs used in the house.
-Operated through the Hue Bridge as I use the scenes in the Bridge for setting the ambiance.
+Operated through the Hue Bridge.
+The ambiance (colour) is controlled form Home Assistant where I decided to go for profiles instead of scenes.
-  * [Tradfri](https://www.ikea.com) Cheap ZigBee compatible smart home devices.
-Currently I only use Wireless control outlets for the more critical switches (replacement of Click-On-Click-Off units).
+  * [IKEA Trådfri](https://www.ikea.com) Cheap ZigBee compatible smart home devices.
+Currently I use Wireless control outlets for the more critical switches (replacement of Click-On-Click-Off units) and a repeater.
 I'm not convinced with the quality and the performance.
+All entities are connected to Home Assistant (through Zigbee2mqtt)
   * The Aqara bridge is retired.

 * MySensors platform: